hashicorp/nomad/website/source/guides/acl.html.markdown

 - A management token (the bootstrap token can be used, but for production systems it's recommended to have a separate token)
 - A set of policies created in Nomad
-- An unsealed Vault server
+- An unsealed Vault server (Vault running in `dev` mode is unsealed automatically upon startup)

 ### Configuration
 Mount the "nomad" secret backend in Vault: